onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Virtual Infrastructure Deployment (VID)
 ---------------------------------------

-.. important:: VID is an unmaintained ONAP component!
+.. warning:: The ONAP :strong:`vid` project is :strong:`unmaintained`.

 The Virtual Infrastructure Deployment (VID) application enables users to instantiate infrastructure services from SDC, along with their associated